Tl39455/active-directory-home-lab/README.md

-Built an Active Directory home lab using Windows Server and a domain-joined Windows client to practice domain setup, DNS configuration, user administration, and domain authentication.

-# Active Directory Home Lab

 ## Objective
 Build an Active Directory home lab using Windows Server and a domain-joined Windows client to practice domain setup, DNS configuration, user administration, group management, and domain authentication.